Aliahmed-new/XSS_REPORTS/Reflected_xss_report_59.md

 https://kzlabs.com/59.php/svc/shreddit/api/comments/askreddit/hello123%20onmouseover=alert(1)/t1_i5u8kpl
 ```
 3.wait for the page to load

 4. Since there are no quotes to break out of, a single space is all that is needed to inject a new attribute.
-Craft the following payload:
 ```
-hello123 onmouseover=alert(1)
 ```
-6. The page loads and hovering over the See More Comments button triggers the alert box displaying `1` confirming the payload injected a new attribute and executed.
+5. The page loads and hovering over the See More Comments button triggers the alert box displaying `1` confirming the payload injected a new attribute and executed.

 ---
 ## Payload Used